Transparent Trade-offs between Properties of Explanations

-We derive computationally efficient ways to perform this optimization, while allowing us to intuitively trade-off between a range of common properties in both inductive and transductive settings.
-In the inductive setting, we show that optimizing an additive combination of faithfulness, robustness, and smoothness is equivalent to a Gaussian process (GP) inference problem, and can be solved with theoretical guarantees using GP methods.
-While the inductive setting is general and theoretically grounded, the transductive setting allows us to consider an even wider range of properties and efficient optimization regimes.
-In particular, in the transductive setting, we consider optimizing for complexity and alternative formulations of robustness and faithfulness from the literature.
+We derive computationally efficient ways to perform such optimization in both inductive and transductive settings.
+In the inductive setting, we show that optimizing a combination of faithfulness, robustness, and smoothness can be expressed as an equivalent Gaussian process (GP) inference problem.
+While the inductive setting is more generally applicable, the transductive setting allows us to consider an even wider range of properties and efficient optimization strategies.
+In particular, in the transductive setting, we consider optimizing for complexity and alternative formulations of faithfulness and robustness from the literature.